 The Company entered into an agreement with a party to provide approximately 14,285 miners at a cost of approximately \$33,783,000.
 The Company was required to make an initial payment on the miners that are expected to begin delivery in September 2021.
 The Company made a deposit of \$15,758,432 in April 2021.
-Once operational, after deducting an amount equal to \$0.027/kWh for the actual power used, 65% of all cryptocurrency revenue generated by the miners shall be payable to this party or its designee.
+Once operational, after deducting an amount equal to \$0.027/kWh for the actual power used, 65% of all cryptocurrency revenue generated by the miners shall be payable to the Company and 35% of all cryptocurrency revenue generated by the miners shall be payable to this party or its designee.